LocateIT/trends.earth/docs/source/background/understanding_indicators15.rst

 providing recommendations on how to calculate SDG Indicator 15.3.1.

-This document provides a brief introduction to SDG Indicator 15.3.1 and describes how each indicator is calculated by |trends.earth|.
+This document provides a brief introduction to SDG Indicator 15.3.1 and describes how each indicator is calculated by LDMS.

 In order to assess the area degraded, SDG Indicator 15.3.1 uses information from 3 sub-indicators: